wohaco/despace/zond_1.md

 <p style="page-break-after:always"> </p>

 ## Mission
-The third space station was successfully launched to Venus on 1964.04.02, but it initial trajectory was not enough accurate, and the next day it took to make the maneuver into the intermediate portion of the path at a distance 564 000 km from Earth.
+The third space station was successfully launched to Venus on 1964.04.02, but it initial trajectory was not enough accurate, and the next day it took to make the maneuver into the intermediate portion of the path at a distance 564 000 ㎞ from Earth.
 This was the first successful correction of the trajectory by the Soviet planetary space station.
 Recall that this opportunity also had the station “[Venera 1](venera_1.md)” and “[Mars 1](mars_1.md)”, but neither one of them had a chance to use it.
 However, the station faced a serious problem: shortly after start was discovered leak in a sealed compartment with the control system due to poor quality weld quartz dome, providing a field of view of navigation sensors of the Sun and stars.
 The location of the leak determined from the analysis of the perturbations that have provided the station attendant gas.
 A week later the transmitters and other electronic devices out of order, engaged when the pressure fell to 5 millibars.
 This resulted in a corona discharge and short circuits in electrical circuits.
 Ion the engines also worked emergency.
 However, the availability of a competent booking system allowed to communicate with the station via the system module apparatus and the second trajectory correction was held on May 14 at a distance of more than 13 million km from the Earth.
-A new trajectory has enabled the station to fly at a distance 100 000 km from Venus because the initial trajectory is passed so far off track that stock at the correction speed V is not enough to the station could go on the course of the meeting with Venus, even if she was functioning normally.
+A new trajectory has enabled the station to fly at a distance 100 000 ㎞ from Venus because the initial trajectory is passed so far off track that stock at the correction speed V is not enough to the station could go on the course of the meeting with Venus, even if she was functioning normally.
 For this reason, and due to depressurization of the Soviet the researchers did not consider Venus as the destination of the flight station, and it was announced that the program is aimed at engineering test systems in terms of far space.
 The station was called “Probe 1” and not “Venera 2”.
 The leak was fatal, May 25 thermal control system completely out of order and system connection was disconnected.
 Space station flew past Venus on 1964.07.19. ([EVN‑005](venus.md))

 **Results**